During a time when the world feels heavy, this workshop is an offering and an invitation.

 About Me

 Nadia Alexis is a poet, writer, and photographer in Harlem to Haitian immigrants.
-She is the debut author of the hybrid collection of poetry and photography, Beyond the Watershed (CavanKerry Press, 2025), a finalist for the 2022 Ghost Peach Press Prize in Poetry.
+She is the author of the hybrid debut collection, Beyond the Watershed (CavanKerry Press), which was longlisted for the 2025 Maya Angelou Book Award, and a 2022 finalist for the Ghost Peach Press Prize in Poetry, among others.
+She has also been named one of Poets & Writers Magazine’s 2026 Ten Best Debut Poets for her debut collection.

-Her writing and photography have been published widely, and she has received honors including a 2025 Literary Arts Fellowship and a 2024 Artist Mini-Grant from the Mississippi Arts Commission, a 2024 Mississippi STAR Teacher Award, a 2024 Vance Fellowship from the Natchez Literary and Cinema Celebration, the 2023 Poet of the Year Honoree of the Haitian Creatives Digital Awards, a semifinalist in the 2020 92Y Discovery Poetry Contest, a 2020 Mississippi Institute of Arts and Letters photography award nomination, and a 2019 honorable mention poetry prize from the Hurston/Wright College Writers Award.
+Her writing and photography have been published widely, and she has received honors including a Literary Arts Fellowship and two Artist Mini-Grants from the Mississippi Arts Commission, a Mississippi STAR Teacher Award, a Vance Fellowship from the Natchez Literary and Cinema Celebration, the Poet of the Year Honoree of the Haitian Creatives Digital Awards, a semifinalist in the 92Y Discovery Poetry Contest, a Mississippi Institute of Arts and Letters photography award nomination, and a honorable mention poetry prize from the Hurston/Wright College Writers Award.

 Nadia's photography has been exhibited in several shows in the U.S., Cuba, and virtually at the Caribbean Cultural Center African Diaspora Institute (CCCADI).
 A fellow of the Callaloo Creative Writing Workshop, The Watering Hole, and the Poets & Writers Get the Word Out Publicity Incubator, she holds a PhD and an MFA in Creative Writing from the University of Mississippi.
 She lives in Mississippi.